penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/08_Extend_your_tools_with_code.md

-# Module 08 - Extending your tools with Code
+# Module 08 - Extend your tools with code

 - How to use the python action for LLM-generated code
 - How to use the python action for user-written code